vlomonaco/ar1-pytorch/README.md

 tensorboard --logdir logs
 ```

 Then open your browser at `http://localhost:6006`.
-If everthing is ok you
+If everything is setup you
- should reach ~77% of accuracy at the end of the entire training
+ should reach ~77% of accuracy at the end of the entire training procedure
   (~24m on a single TitanX GPU).

+This results is a few percentage point better than the one
+  suggested in the original paper.
+Keep in mind that this implementation
+   is *slightly different* from the original one in Caffe for a number of
+    reasons:

+   - the ImageNet pre-trained model is different.
+   - the pytorch SGD optimizer is different.
+   - the Batch Renormalization Layers are different.
+   - we did not find any advantage in keeping the BRN layers below the latent
+    reply layer free to learn, so we freeze them from the first batch.

 ### Use AR1* in your project

 You are free to take this code and use it in your own project!
 However, take
- in mind that the hyperparameters used in the experiment ([params.cfg
+ in mind that the hyper-parameters used in the experiment ([params.cfg
 ](params.cfg)) have been chosen to replicate the results shown in
  the paper for the CORe50 NICv2-391 scenario and may result suboptimal in
   different settings.

-We suggest to take a look at the papers suggested above to have a better idea
+We suggest to take a look at the papers linked above to have a better idea
- on how to parametrize AR1* on different benchamarks.
+ on how to parametrize AR1* on different benchmarks.
+In particular we
+  underling the importance of BN / BRN parameters, which may be fundamental
+   to tune appropriately.